 Waste management facility Facility description Waste stream(s) Tailings Storage Facility (TSF) Three cells (Cells 1, 2, 3) totalling 190 hectares (ha) in area and 28.5-30m in height Miscellaneous hazardous and low-level radioactive wastes (LLRW).
 One cell (Cell 4) totalling 190ha in area and 27 metres (m) in height Tailings slurry from the metallurgical plant.
 Miscellaneous hazardous and LLRW.
-One cell (Cell 5 East) totalling 260 ha in area and 11 m in height Tailings slurry from the metallurgical plant.
+One cell (Cell 5) totalling 260 ha in area and RL132 AHD (30m in height) Tailings slurry from the metallurgical plant.
 Miscellaneous hazardous and LLRWs .
+One cell under construction (TSF6) totalling 285 ha in area Tailings slurry from the metallurgical plant.
+Miscellaneous hazardous and LLRWs.
 Evaporation Ponds (EPs) Five ponds (EP 1, 2, 3, 4 and 5) comprising 8 cells and totalling an area of 144 ha.
-The ponds range in depth from 4.2 to 5.5 m Excess liquor from the TSF and the metallurgical plant.
+The ponds range in depth from 4.2 to 5.5 m EP6 is currently under construction and totals 40 ha in area.
+Excess liquor from the TSF and the metallurgical plant.
 Mine Water Disposal Pond (MWDP) One cell totalling 35 ha in area and up to 3 m in depth Excess saline groundwater pumped from the mine dewatering system.
-Site sewage ponds One clay and HDPE lined primary lagoon and one lined evaporation pond.
-Sewage Olympic Village sewage ponds One HDPE lined primary lagoon, four anaerobic ponds and two evaporation ponds.
+Site sewage ponds One clay and HDPE lined Primary Sewage Lagoon and two clay and High-density polyethylene (HDPE) lined evaporation ponds (Sewage EP1 and Sewage EP2).
+Sewage

+Waste management facility Facility description Waste stream(s) Olympic Village sewage ponds One HDPE lined primary lagoon, four anaerobic ponds and two sewage evaporation ponds.
 The facility was upgraded during FY13.
 Sewage Resource Recovery Centre (RRC) Landfill.
-Industrial and general solid wastes which are not practicable or cost-effective to reuse or recycle.
+General solid wastes which are not practicable or cost-effective to reuse or recycle.
 Designated recycling storage areas.
-Recoverable materials for reuse and recycling.

-Waste management facility Facility description Waste stream(s) Pilot Plant Laboratory waste and PPE storage area.
-Laboratory waste and PPE Permanent contaminated waste disposal facility Approved contaminated waste disposal facility.
+Recoverable materials for reuse and/or recycling.
+Pilot Plant Laboratory waste and Personal protective equipment (PPE) storage area.
+Laboratory waste and PPE.
+Permanent contaminated waste disposal facility (CDWF) Approved structural contaminated waste disposal facility.
 Contaminated plant and equipment not suitable for disposal in the TSF or landfill.